Dark Energy Spectroscopic Instrument: Development

-DOE approved CD-0 (Mission Need) on September 18, 2012, approved CD-1 (Alternative Selection and Cost Range) on March 19, 2015, and CD-2 (Performance Baseline) on September 17, 2015.
-Congressional approval for the start of DESI as a new Major Item of Equipment was provided in the FY15 Energy & Water appropriations legislation.
+The U.S. Department of Energy (DOE) approved CD-0 (Mission Need) on September 18, 2012, approved CD-1 (Alternative Selection and Cost Range) on March 19, 2015, and CD-2 (Performance Baseline) on September 17, 2015.
+U.S. Congressional approval for the start of DESI as a new Major Item of Equipment was provided in the Fiscal Year 2015 Energy & Water appropriations legislation.
 Construction on the new instrument started June 22, 2016 with CD-3 (Start Construction) approval and was largely assembled by 2019 with commissioning finishing in March 21, 2020 in advance of the pandemic and marking the formal end of the project (CD-4).
 DESI was completed under budget by $1.9M and 17 months ahead of schedule.
 As a consequence, the project received the DOE Project Management Excellence Award for 2020.
 After a pause for the pandemic and a transition to remote operations, DESI returned to survey operations in December, 2020 with a final checkout and validation phase prior to starting its planned five-year survey.
 The five-year survey began on May 14, 2021.
-DESI was shutdown for three months in the summer of 2022 due to the Contreras fire which engulfed Kitt Peak.
+DESI was shut down for three months in the summer of 2022 due to the Contreras fire which engulfed Kitt Peak.
 DESI was undamaged and is acquiring scientific data.